+Clery Timely Warning Notices:

-Clery Timely Warning Notices are specifically related to compliance with the federal Clery Act, which requires colleges and universities to notify students and employees whenever there is a threat that a serious crime has been reported and/or may be repeated--so that campus community members can protect themselves or their property.
+Clery warning notices should be reported timely.
+They are specifically related to compliance with the federal Clery Act, which requires colleges and universities to notify students and employees whenever there is a threat that a serious crime has been reported and/or may be repeated in order that campus community members can protect themselves or their property.
 The Clery Act identifies specific crimes that require a timely warning notice to be issued.
-When crimes are reported to a CSA or the police and the reported crime(s) are believed to have occurred on campus, in or on non-campus buildings or property, or on public property immediately contiguous to the campus.
+The crimes are reported to a CSA or the local police, and the reported crime(s) are believed to have occurred on Campus, in or on non-campus buildings or property, or on public property immediately contiguous to the Campus.